jorodgrz/GW_Formation_Channels_ML/README.md

 # Gravitational Wave Formation Channels Research

+**TL;DR:** Multi-code, physics-informed SBI framework for gravitational-wave formation-channel inference.
+Treats population-synthesis simulators as Bayesian priors to expose epistemic uncertainty.
+Success/failure is judged by explicit falsification tests where model disagreement dominating observations or failure to isolate α_CE leads to rejection.

 This repository contains research code for investigating gravitational-wave formation channels using population-synthesis simulators (COMPAS, COSMIC, POSYDON planned) combined with physics-informed modeling, simulation-based inference (SBI), and domain-adaptation techniques.

+**Project Scope:** Undergraduate-led, extensible research framework with intentionally staged components; designed to be foundational, falsifiable, and ready for future extensions without implying missing work.

 ### Research Question

-How can a physics-informed deep learning architecture use an ensemble of population-synthesis codes (COMPAS, COSMIC, POSYDON) as Bayesian priors to jointly perform simulation-based inference and domain adaptation on gravitational-wave data, thereby quantifying both **epistemic uncertainty** (stellar-evolution model disagreement) and **aleatoric uncertainty** (detector noise) in formation-channel likelihoods?
+How can a **physics-informed deep learning architecture** use an ensemble of **population-synthesis codes (COMPAS, COSMIC, POSYDON)** as **Bayesian priors** to jointly perform **simulation-based inference** and **domain adaptation** on **gravitational-wave data**, thereby quantifying both **epistemic uncertainty** (stellar-evolution model disagreement) and **aleatoric uncertainty** (detector noise) in **formation-channel likelihoods**?

-The architecture is considered **falsified** if:
+**This framework is explicitly falsifiable.**

-1. **Epistemic dominance:** Ensemble-based epistemic uncertainty (mutual information across code predictions) exceeds observational uncertainty for >50 % of GWTC-4 events, implying stellar-evolution systematics dominate and channels cannot be inferred reliably.
+- **Failure mode: Epistemic dominance.** If ensemble-based **mutual information across code predictions** exceeds **observational uncertainty** for **>50%** of **GWTC-4** events, stellar-evolution systematics dominate and formation-channel inference is unreliable.
-2. **Common-envelope ineffectiveness:** Cross-modal attention fails to isolate common-envelope efficiency (α_CE) as the primary driver of Channel I/IV degeneracy (rank correlation < 0.5), contradicting the working hypothesis that CE physics governs channel diversity.
+- **Failure mode: CE ineffectiveness.** If cross-modal attention fails to isolate **common-envelope efficiency (α_CE)** as the primary driver of Channel I/IV degeneracy (**rank correlation < 0.5**), the CE-governed diversity hypothesis is rejected.

+If either criterion fails, the scientific hypothesis is rejected.

 ## Why This Matters

-- GW catalogs now require joint astrophysics + ML pipelines to separate formation channels with quantified uncertainty.
+- GW catalogs now require joint astrophysics + ML pipelines to separate formation-channel populations with quantified uncertainty.
 - Multi-code population synthesis exposes model systematics that routinely dominate inference but are rarely treated explicitly.
 - This repo provides falsifiable hypotheses, reproducible pipelines, and AWS-ready tooling for community-scale ensemble generation.
 - Cross-modal interpretability (attention + causal ranking) ties ML predictions back to the underlying stellar-physics knobs.

+## Intended Audience

+- Astrophysics researchers working on GWTC-4 formation-channel populations
+- ML-for-science practitioners interested in simulation-based inference
+- Students and researchers extending population-synthesis pipelines

 ## Project Overview

 This project uses physics-informed modeling with population-synthesis priors and simulation-based inference to:
 - Generate synthetic populations of binary compact objects using COMPAS
-- Train machine learning models to identify formation channels
+- Train machine learning models to identify formation-channel populations
-- Perform Bayesian inference on gravitational wave observations
+- Perform Bayesian inference on gravitational-wave observations
-- Test and falsify astrophysical models using GWTC (Gravitational Wave Transient Catalog) data
+- Test and falsify astrophysical models using GWTC-4 (Gravitational Wave Transient Catalog) data

 ### Simulator Integration Status

 - **COMPAS:** Integrated and validated locally + AWS (Nov 2025)
 - **COSMIC:** Integrated for rapid local prototyping (Nov 2025)
 - **POSYDON:** Wired into ensemble framework; requires grid setup (Dec 2025)

 ## Project Structure